AdobeDocs/commerce-admin.en/help/page-builder/1-simple-page.md

    For am image that is located on your system, you can choose either of these methods:

-   - **Upload the image file**: In the first column, click **Upload Image**.
+   - **Upload the image file**: In the first column, click **[!UICONTROL Upload Image]**.
 Then, navigate to the directory where you saved the extracted simple page assets and choose the `small-banner-1.jpg` file.

       ![Uploaded image added to the first column](./assets/pb-tutorial1-column1-image.png)<!-- zoom -->
       Repeat this action to add the `small-banner-2.jpg` file to the second column.

-   - **Drag the image file**: On your desktop, open the simple page assets folder and position it alongside the Admin browser window where you are working with the Page Builder stage.
+   - **Drag the image file**: On your desktop, open the simple page assets folder and position it alongside the Admin browser window where you are working with the [!DNL Page Builder] stage.
 Then, drag the file `small-banner-1.jpg` from the simple page assets folder, and drop it in the first column.

       ![Dragging the image onto the second column](./assets/pb-tutorial1-column-image-drag.png)<!-- zoom -->